 Research and Testing

-Much of the research on cortisol has been done based on saliva tests which only show free cortisol.
-Free cortisol levels can be very different, even opposite from total cortiso.
+Much of the research on cortisol is done using saliva tests which only show free circulating cortisol.
+Free cortisol levels can be very different, even opposite from total cortisol.
 Improper treatment can easily result.
-Looking more closely can lead to early detection of thyroid issues, blood sugar problems and leptin resistance.
+Looking at both of these markers can lead to early detection of thyroid issues, blood sugar problems and leptin resistance.
 Chronic high stress contributes to every modern disease although conventional medicine still doesn’t always recognize this.

 Three ways of looking at Cortisol: